akamai/terraform-provider-akamai/docs/data-sources/appsec_slow_post.md

 # akamai_appsec_slow_post

-Use the `akamai_appsec_slow_post` data source to retrieve the slow post protection settings for a given security configuration version and policy.
+Use the `akamai_appsec_slow_post` data source to retrieve the slow post protection settings for a given security configuration and policy.

 ## Example Usage